 Neverwinter Campaign Settings

-A lot of these district details and buildings are written up in huge detail, in the superb Dungeons and Dragons supplement, ‘Neverwinter Campaign Settings‘ book, authored by Matt Sernet, Erik De Bie and Ari Marmell.
+A lot of these district details and buildings are written up in huge detail, in the superb official Dungeons and Dragons supplement, ‘Neverwinter Campaign Settings‘ book, authored by Matt Sernet, Erik De Bie and Ari Marmell.

-If you’re interested in the history or lore of Neverwinter, I’d definitely recommend picking up this D&D supplement.
+If you’re interested in the history, the characters or the lore of Neverwinter, I’d definitely recommend picking up this D&D supplement.

 The graphics inside are pretty cool too.
 I think I must compile a DM inspirational gallery for D&D cities, similar to my gallery of inspiration for winter campaigns and or my sci-fi space-ship inspiration.